Activities of the CAHDI

 The CAHDI has addressed this issue since its 34th meeting (Strasbourg, 10-11 September 2007), the aim being to review cases (both cases pending and judgments and decisions) before the European Court of Human Rights involving issues of public international law.

-In practice, this agenda item is dealt with orally at the meetings.
-National delegations refer to and comment on cases in which they are parties or in which they have a particular interest.
+In practice, national delegations to refer and comment on cases to which they are parties or in which they have a particular interest.

 This CAHDI activity has two main benefits: